 With a major interest in teaching, Professor Conway lectures in Reproductive Endocrinology, for the Society for Endocrinology, the Royal College of Obstetricians and Gynaecologists and internationally with the endocrine societies in the USA, New Zealand, Australia, Japan and throughout Europe.

-It is patient care that is at the heart of the clinical work of Professor Conway and much of this has be learnt in collaboration with patient support groups which are listed in the links section of this website.
+Patient care is at the heart of the clinical work of Professor Conway and much of the content of this website been developed in collaboration with patient support groups which are listed in the links section of this website.